Khaled al-Obaidi: Defence Minister

 On 18 October 2014, he was appointed as the Defence Minister of Iraq.
-In August 2016, al-Obeidi was voted out of power through a no-confidence vote in the parliament, with majority of lawmakers voting against him over allegations of corruption.
+In August 2016, al-Obeidi was voted out of power through a no-confidence vote in the parliament, with a majority of lawmakers voting against him over allegations of corruption.
 He is the first incumbent defence minister to receive a no-confidence vote in Iraq after the invasion of Iraq in 2003.
-Othman Ghanm was appointed to succeed him as the interim Defence Minister by the Iraqi government on 29 August 2016.
+Othman al-Ghanmi was appointed to succeed him as the interim Defence Minister by the Iraqi government on 29 August 2016.

 Later career

 In December 2017 an MP reported that an arrest warrant had been issued for al-Obaidi.
 Warrants were issued for 48 defence officials in total, including the air force commander.

 al-Obaidi later shifted to the Azem Alliance.
 Prime Minister Mustafa Al-Kadhimi appointed him as the head of the operations section of the Iraqi National Intelligence Service on 14 September 2020.